BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/05_5_Sending_Coins_with_Automated_Raw_Transactions.md

 > _The advantages._ It provides a nice balance.
 If you're sending funds by hand and `sendtoaddress` doesn't offer enough control for whatever reason, you can get some of the advantages of raw transactions without the dangers.
 This methodology should be used whenever possible if you're sending raw transactions by hand.

 > _The disadvantages._ It's a hodge-podge.
-Though there are a few additional options for the `fundrawtransaction` command that weren't mentioned here, but even with the ability to lock UTXOs, your control is still limited.
+There are a few additional options for the `fundrawtransaction` command that weren't mentioned here, but even with the ability to lock UTXOs, your control is still limited.
 You'd probably never want to use this method if you were writing a program where the whole goal is to know exactly what's going on.

 ## What's Next?

 Complete your "Sending of Bitcoin Transactions" with [§5.6: Sending Coins to Other Addresses](05_6_Sending_Coins_to_Other_Addresses.md).